OpenTechStrategies/MediaWikiMaps/README.md

 ## Extension settings

 * `SimpleMapsRenderingClass` (default is `simpleMap`): the table class that SimpleMaps will look for to know which wiki tables to convert to a map.
+* `SimpleMapsSettingsClass` (default is `simpleMapSettings`): the table class that SimpleMaps will look for to define settings associated with a given map.
 * SimpleMapsTileLayerUrl: the tileset url that SimpleMaps will use when rendering maps.
 * SimpleMapsTileLayerAttribution: the attribution for the tile data.